Articles by City & Category

 - Do the walking tour as a self-guided exploration.

-- See several of the Mural Mile murals on-board the Philadelphia Trolley Works and Big Bus Company, included as a Philadelphia CityPASS attraction.
+- See several of the Mural Mile murals on-board the Philadelphia Trolley Works and Big Bus Company.
 You don't have to walk far to see others, though, as nearly all of the 17 featured murals in the Mural Mile are within a couple of blocks of the regular route.

 - Call the audio tour number (215-525-1577) from your cell-phone and insert the number of the mural you're interested in to hear the podcast blurb one mural at a time.